FAQ about Sarplaninac

 These are some routine questions we get asked, if you have more specific questions about the Sarplaninac

-as a home/ family guardian or as a Livestock Guardian dog,
+as a home/ family guardian or as a Livestock Guardian dog, please do not hesitate to ask.

 What is a "Livestock Guardian Dog"